Malicious Domain Blocking and Reporting (MDBR) Newest Service for U.S. SLTTs

 The MDBR service uses Akamai’s Enterprise Threat Protector (ETP) carrier-grade recursive Domain Name System (DNS) service, which is built on the global Akamai Intelligent Edge Platform.
 The Akamai Intelligent Edge Platform delivers up to 2.2 trillion DNS queries daily.

-MDBR is a fully managed proactive domain security service, with the MS-ISAC, the EI-ISAC and Akamai fully maintaining the systems required to provide the service.
+MDBR is a fully-managed proactive domain security service, with the MS-ISAC, the EI-ISAC, and Akamai fully maintaining the systems required to provide the service.
 Once an organization points its DNS requests to Akamai’s DNS server IP addresses, every DNS lookup will be compared against a list of known and suspected malicious domains.
 Attempts to access known malicious domains associated with malware, phishing, ransomware, and other cyber threats will be blocked and logged.

-The logged data is then provided by Akamai to the ISACs’ Security Operations Center (SOC).
+The logged data is then provided by Akamai to the CIS Security Operations Center (SOC).
 The SOC uses this data to perform detailed analysis and aggregate reporting for the benefit of the SLTT community, as well as organization-specific reporting and intelligence services.
 If circumstances require, remediation assistance is provided for each SLTT organization that implements the service.

 Advantages of CIS’s MDBR

 The advantage of the MS-ISAC and EI-ISAC MDBR is the managed services provided to ISAC members.
-Adding MDBR capabilities to the MS-ISAC and EI-ISAC defense in depth approach to security provides another data stream for threat intelligence and information sharing for the SLTT and elections communities.
+Adding MDBR capabilities to the MS-ISAC and EI-ISAC defense-in-depth approach to security provides another data stream for threat intelligence and information sharing for the SLTT and elections communities.

 Through Akamai, MDBR users benefit from a major force in cyber threat intelligence.
 The majority of the threat data in Akamai’s Cloud Security Intelligence comes from data collected on the Akamai platform itself.
 This gives Akamai an unprecedented view of the threat landscape.

 All of this data is analyzed using proprietary algorithms that can quickly identify malicious domains contained in this large volume of data.
 Additionally, the Akamai threat research team further analyzes the data sets, as there are certain types of threats that an automated machine learning process will not easily detect.
-Future planned updates to the MDBR service will also integrate unique, SLTT-specific threat data provided by the MS- and EI-ISAC SOC.
+Future planned updates to the MDBR service will also integrate unique, SLTT-specific threat data provided by the CIS SOC.